s9w/binary_bakery/readme.md

 | User-defined error function | Compile error | Call user-defined function |

 ## Costs and benefits
-There's two main concerns about embedding non-code data into your source code and resulting binary: Compile times and the size of the resulting binary.
-But there's also the potential of higher decode speed.
+There are two main concerns about embedding non-code data into your source code and resulting binary: Compile times and the size of the resulting binary.
+There's also the potential of higher decode speed.
 What follows is an analysis of the pros and cons this method vs file loading in regard to various metrics.
 To get realistic results, a dataset of different images was created (in [sample_datasets/](sample_datasets)):

 |                                              | Dimensions     | Uncompressed size | zstd ratio | LZ4 ratio |
 | -------------------------------------------: | -------------: | ----------------: | ---------: | --------: |